ApexBrasil: Programmes and services

 To achieve its goals, ApexBrasil performs a range of trade promotion activities aimed at fostering exports and adding value to Brazilian products and services abroad, either directly or through special partnerships with associations representing specific sectors of Brazil's industry, agribusiness and services.
 These efforts comprise prospective trade missions, digital business rounds, support for the participation of Brazilian companies in major international trade fairs, arrangement of technical visits of foreign buyers and opinion makers to learn about the domestic productive structure, and other select activities designed to strengthen the country's branding abroad.

 The agency employs a vast array of strategies to promote the competitiveness of Brazilian companies during their internationalisation process.
 The services offered by ApexBrasil to companies aiming to enter global markets include market intelligence and research, international business training, export capacity building and branding services.

 ApexBrasil also plays a leading role in attracting foreign direct investment (FDI) to Brazil.
 It identifies business opportunities, promotes networking events and offers strategic advice to foreign investors.
 Additionally, investment attraction initiatives are designed to encourage the transfer of innovative technologies to Brazilian companies.
-During the Covid-19 pandemic, ApexBrasil was recognised by the United Nations Conference on Trade and Development (UNCTAD) as a model IPA and TPO for its quick response to the crisis, especially through a robust update of its online platforms that provide tools to support exporters and investors.
-According to UNCTAD, the agency swiftly launched an exclusive area on its digital portal “with pandemic-related information for foreign investors in English, (…) and actively engaged in online investment promotion events”.
+During the COVID-19 pandemic, ApexBrasil was recognised by the United Nations Conference on Trade and Development (UNCTAD) as a model IPA and TPO for its quick response to the crisis, especially through a robust update of its online platforms that provide tools to support exporters and investors.
+According to UNCTAD, the agency swiftly launched an exclusive area on its digital portal "with pandemic-related information for foreign investors in English, (…) and actively engaged in online investment promotion events".

 Since 2017, the agency organises an annual FDI summit, the Brasil Investment Forum (BIF), bringing together key authorities and foreign investors, highlighting major investment opportunities in the country, supporting investment promotion efforts of the subnational governments and addressing business climate concerns.
 The 2021 edition of the BIF, held entirely on a digital format, had more than 6 thousand participants, representing 102 countries and including at least 800 C-level foreign executives.
+ApexBrasil gives support to other organizations as well, like to the implementation of its Surinamese equivalent Suriname Investment and Trade Agency (SITA), when that was founded.